U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Liquid Fuels Supply

-Forecast U.S. crude oil production increases from an average of 8.6 million bbl/d in 2014 to 9.3 million bbl/d in 2015 and 9.5 million bbl/d in 2016.
-With WTI crude oil prices expected to average $50/bbl in the first half of 2015, EIA expects 2015 drilling activity to decline because of unattractive economic returns in some areas of both emerging and mature oil production regions.
-Reductions in 2015 capital expenditures, cash flows, and low-cost credit availability have encouraged companies to defer investment or redirect investment away from marginal exploration and research drilling and focusing on core areas of major tight oil plays.
-Projected 2015 oil prices remain high enough to support some development drilling activity in the Bakken, Eagle Ford, Niobrara, and Permian Basin, albeit at lower levels than previously forecast.
-Companies that have lower drilling and debt costs and have acreage in the sweet spots of these regions will continue to drill highly productive wells in 2015.
+Forecast U.S. crude oil production increases from an average of 8.7 million bbl/d in 2014 to 9.3 million bbl/d in 2015 and to 9.5 million bbl/d in 2016.
+With WTI crude oil prices expected to average $47/bbl in the first half of 2015, EIA expects 2015 onshore drilling activity to decline because of unattractive economic returns in some areas of both emerging and mature oil production regions.
+Reductions in 2015 capital expenditures, cash flows, and low-cost credit availability have encouraged companies to defer investment or redirect investment away from marginal exploration and research drilling to focus on core areas of major tight oil plays.
+Projected 2015 oil prices remain high enough to support continued development drilling activity in the Bakken, Eagle Ford, Niobrara, and Permian basins.
+Companies with lower drilling and debt service costs that operate on acreage in the sweet spots of these regions are expected to continue to drill highly productive wells in 2015.
 Furthermore, a reduction of the backlog of wells drilled but not completed, which runs three to seven months in major producing regions, will bolster production by offsetting recent drops in drilling activity.

 Petroleum Product Prices